Color Scavenger Hunts

 STEM Concepts: Math (number sense and operations, patterns and classification, spatial relationships, mathematical reasoning)

-Expand the Activity: Make a pattern in the way the buttons are sorted.
+Expand the Activity: Make a pattern in the way the items are sorted.
 For example, purple squares, green squares, red squares, purple circles, green circles, red circles.
 See if your child can find the pattern or talk about it with them.

 STEM Concepts: Science (life science, earth science), Technology (simple tools), Math (classification.)